Timpuktu/pygamePoker/README.md

 ## Acknowledgments

 All code and graphics by Timo Lindén
-Fell free to use this code anyway you want
+Feel free to use this code anyway you want